-- 1. While looped systems are required, it is recognized that in certain situations, short sections installation of dead end pipe may be more practical. necessary.
-When a dead end section of water main, containing more than 100 gallons of water is approved for installation, the following requirements must be met: - a.
-If a dead end section is installed for future connection or extension and no service will be taken from the stub prior to the future connection or extension, a properly restrained valve pipe system must be placed at the location where the main becomes a dead end (i.e. at the tee) or at the last service connection.
-A gate valve shall be installed near the end of the main followed by an appropriate length of one joint of restrained pipe and a plug with a 1" or larger tap.
+- 1. While looped systems are required, it is recognized that in certain situations, installation of dead end pipe may be necessary.
+When a dead end section of water main is approved for installation, the following requirements must be met: - a.
+A gate valve shall be installed near the end of the main followed by a minimum of one joint of restrained pipe and a plug with a 1" or larger tap.
 Thrust blocking shall not be used as restraint at the end of the main.
-The engineer shall determine the

-- necessary length of restraint on each side of the valve that will keep the main in place for future extension when the plug is removed.
+The engineer shall determine the necessary length of restraint on each side of the valve that will keep the main in place for future extension when the plug is removed.
 No services may be installed between the valve and the plug. - b.
-If a dead end is installed and service is to be provided via the dead end Adequate water circulation must be provided to achieve turn-over of water in the dead end main every 72 hours.
+Adequate water circulation must be provided to achieve turn-over of water in the dead end main every 72 hours.
+Until such time as water demand from active services on the dead end section of main results in the 72 hour turn over, an approved

-Until such time as water demand from active services on the dead end section of main results in the 72 hour turn over, - The water demand from the service (or services) must be sufficient to turn over the water every 72 hours. - ii.
-If the service(s) do not provide sufficient demand to turn over the water every 72 hours, an approved automatic flushing device must be installed and programmed such that the 72 hour criterion is met. - 2.
+- automatic flushing device must be installed and programmed such that the 72 hour criterion is met. - 2.
 Water mains should be located, where maintenance can be accomplished with the least interference with traffic, structures, and other utilities.

-The separation between water, reclaimed water and wastewater mains must comply with the Texas Commission on Environmental Quality (TCEQ) rules or have a variance approved by TCEQ before submittal to AW the City.
-A minimum horizontal separation distance of five (5) feet, measured from OD of pipe to OD of pipe, shall be maintained between existing or proposed AW infrastructure water mains and all other utilities and/or conduits in order to maintain trench integrity.
+The separation between water, reclaimed water and wastewater mains must comply with the Texas Commission on Environmental Quality (TCEQ) rules or have a variance approved by TCEQ before submittal to the City.
+When a new waterline crosses under an existing wastewater main or lateral, the waterline shall be encased as described in TCEQ Chapter 290.
+Mechanical or welded joints for ductile iron or steel pipes will not be allowed to be used in lieu of the encasement requirement.
+A minimum horizontal separation distance of five (5) feet, measured from OD of pipe to OD of pipe, shall be maintained between existing or proposed Austin Water infrastructure and all other utilities and/or conduits in order to maintain trench integrity.